NarendraDwivedi/APIRequestSender/README.md

 ### 📦 Installation

 1. Go to the **Releases** section
-2. Download the latest version: `AIRequestSender.zip`
+2. Download the latest version: `APIRequestSender.zip`
 3. Extract the folder
-4. Run `AIRequestSender.exe` — no installation needed!
+4. Run `APIRequestSender.exe` — no installation needed!

 ---